 Passport Health – Travel Vaccines for Azerbaijan

 “The staff was very well prepared for our short notice visit!
-We are traveling in many places for a year and the amount of important information was given to us and explained.
+We are travelling in many places for a year and the amount of important information was given to us and explained.
 It took a reasonable amount of time, especially that we’re needing many vaccinations for our long trip.
 She was excellent in presenting the information, very professional and knowledgeable!
 We would highly recommend them to anyone doing any type of trip.
 Thank you, we are very grateful for the services we received!”

 “I would highly recommend our nurse for anyone looking to get up to date shots and information on medications and such when travelling, especially for Azerbaijan.
 He was very thorough, kind and answered my numerous questions.”